AakashAyachit/rock-paper-scissor-game/README.md

 # rock-paper-scissor-game
-Simple rock paper scissors game played against the computer
+Simple rock paper scissors game played against the computer<br>
+PS.
+Code is not perfect, will refine a few inconveniences after a while